-- Children learn about their body and the importance of self care.
+- Children learn about their bodies and the importance of self-care.
 Toddlers will learn how to feed themselves using utensils, wash their hands, blow their noses, brush their teeth, throw their trash away and begin to dress themselves.

-- Classroom and outdoor equipment encourages toddlers to practice coordination and balancing skills.
+- Classroom and outdoor equipment encourage toddlers to practice coordination and balancing skills.

 - Teachers guide children to use their bodies to hop like a bunny, practice yoga poses and dance to music.

 - Children learn about their body — naming and pointing to arms, legs, noses and more — and understand how different types of food help them grow.